dshieble/dshieble.github.io/_posts/2004-05-27-inspection-strategy.md

 The CEO of FooBar inc needs to increase company margins.

-The CTO and engineering leadership team might put together a sound plan.
+Engineering leadership might put together a sound plan.
 First the objective to "increase company margins" is decomposed into a collection of eng-level goals like "reduce tier 2 support hours".
 Each of these eng-level goals decompose into org-level goals like "enable a self-service setup flow", which decompose into team-level goals like "reduce customer ingestion exceptions".

 ![Company margins project breakdown](/img/company-margins-project-breakdown.png)